Posted October 2025

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-Average annual covered employment in Thurston County was 126,882 and the average annual wage was $68,201 in 2023.
+Average annual covered employment in Thurston County was 128,824 in 2024.
+This was up from 126,882 in 2023.
 Covered employment refers to workers who received wages in Washington state and are eligible for state and federal unemployment insurance (UI) compensation programs.

-Thurston County contains the state capital of Olympia, and Government is by far the largest industry.
-Government employment was 42,128 in 2023, nearly three times larger than the second most populous industry (health care and social assistance, at 16,109).
-The average annual wage in government was $80,590.
-Approximately two thirds of all government employment is with the state (28,397 jobs), making state employment about 22% of all jobs.
+Thurston County contains the state capital of Olympia, and government is by far the largest industry.
+Government employment was 43,623 in 2024, nearly three times bigger than the largest private sector industry (health care and social assistance, at 16,427).
+About two thirds of all government employment is at the state level, and state employment makes up 23% of all jobs.

 Workforce demographics for Thurston County